wp_nav_menu()WP 3.0.0

 Field Description

-ID menu item ID
+ID ID of the menu item

-menu_item_parent the ID of the parent menu item
+menu_item_parent ID of the parent menu item

-classes array of menu item classes
+classes array of classes for the menu item

 post_date date of addition